RedSiege/Egress-Assess/README.md

 Other things of note:
 - dns_complete is an improved version of the DNS Server module.
 Using DNSLib, this module can listen and respond to requests from both TXT and A records, decode the requests utilizing the correct format, and write the output to a file.
 - SMB has an option for SMB2 support or not.
 Newer Windows10 systems typically have SMBv1 disabled.
-So use the SMB2 switch on the server side and recommend using a username and password as well.
+For this reason SMBv2 is the default, you can use the switch to disable SMBv2.

 How the Protocols Attempt Exfil